 1. Nutro Wholesome Essentials Natural Adult

-- Contains one (1) 40 lb; bag of NUTRO NATURAL CHOICE Adult Dry Dog Food, Chicken and Brown Rice...
+- Contains one (1) 40 lb. bag of NUTRO NATURAL CHOICE Adult Dry Dog Food, Chicken & Brown Rice Recipe...

 - Made with non-GMO ingredients*; no chicken by-product meal, corn, wheat, or soy*